slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"When I was young, I used to admire intelligent people; as I grow older, I admire kind people."
 -- Abraham Heschel [1907]*

+> *"Maturity is achieved when a person postpones immediate pleasures for long-term values."
+-- Joshua Loth Liebman [1907]*

 > *"Aging is an extraordinary process where you become the person you always should have been."
 -- David Bowie [1947]*